Sam Shields: 2012

 The Green Bay Packers finished first in the NFC North with an 11–5 record and earned playoff berth.
-On January 6, 2013, Shields recorded seven combined tackles, deflected two passes, and made an interception during a 24–10 victory against the Minnesota Vikings in the NFC Wildcard Game.
-On January 12, 2013, he collected four solo tackles, made two pass deflections, intercepted two passes, and scored his first career touchdown in the Packers' 45–31 loss at the San Francisco 49ers in the NFC Divisional Round.
-During the 49ers' first offensive drive of the game, he intercepted a pass thrown by quarterback Colin Kaepernick, that was originally intended for tight end Vernon Davis, and returned it for a 52-yard touchdown.
+On January 6, 2013, Shields recorded seven combined tackles (five solo), deflected two passes, and intercepted a pass attempt by Joe Webb during a 24–10 victory against the Minnesota Vikings in the NFC Wildcard Game.
+On January 12, 2013, he made four solo tackles, two pass deflections, two interceptions, and returned an interception by Colin Kaepernick on the 49ers' opening drive 52–yards for his first career touchdown during a 45–31 loss at the San Francisco 49ers in the NFC Divisional Round.